 Continuous A/B testing during the operation will contribute to its success.
 A/B testing can be used to discover the effect of timing or how certain CTA keywords are working.
 The campaign can then be adjusted for the optimum impact and conversion rate.

 An explosive opportunity

-With 90 percent of all SMS messages read within three minutes, it’s easy to see why spending on mobile marketing is expected to reach USD 200 billion by 2019.
+With 90 percent of all SMS messages read within three minutes, it’s easy to see why investing your marketing efforts into mobile marketing is expected to reach USD 200 billion by 2019.
 It’s a productive tool.

-With a full suite of mobile-integrated tools, Whispir is uniquely placed to help you skip the gaffes and develop an effective mobile engagement strategy.
+With a full suite of mobile-integrated tools, including advanced SMS software, Whispir is uniquely placed to help you skip the gaffes and develop an effective mobile engagement strategy.
 Get in touch with one of our team members today.